HypeCrazed/NetworkResetter/README.md

 [Download Stable Build (Recommended)](https://github.com/HypeCrazed/NetworkResetter/releases/tag/Stable) - Most stable version of NetworkResetter

 [Download Experimental Build]() - Experimental features, contains a lot of bugs, and isn't intended for standard use.
+(Build from source)

 ## Build from source